kihuynh/bobaboba/README.md

 ## Description
 Lost?
 Craving a delicious drink?
 A drink that has tapioca pearls in it?
 Don't know where to get it?
 Look no further!
 Boba boba is a bubble tea searcher of your boba dreams.
 Simply login, or signup if you haven't.
 Add your location, and Boba boba will give you choices!
-It will Boba Boba to your heart.
+It will Boba Boba to your heart. :heart:
 ## User Stories
 * User will be greeted to a sign-in/sign-up page
 * A user can find a boba shop based on their location specifications